Character Reference Letters

 In the fall of 2016, our team interviewed Judge Mark Bennett and he spoke specifically about character reference letters.
 Judge Bennett said that he has read somewhere between 30,000 and 40,000 character reference letters.

 He based his estimate on the fact that he has sentenced more than 4,000 people.
 On average, Judge Bennett said that defendants submit between seven and nine character reference letters.
 Some defendants, however, go overboard.
 He spoke about one defendant who submitted 100 character reference letters.

-Elsewhere, I wrote about the study on allocution that Judge Bennett orchestrated.
+Elsewhere, our team wrote about the study on allocution that Judge Bennett orchestrated.
 In the findings published in the Alabama Law Journal that described Judges’ Views on Allocution in Sentencing, he spoke about what he learned from a survey he distributed to more than 900 federal judges.
 All of them, it would seem, consider character reference letters as a useful resource when deliberating over the appropriate sentence.

 Bad Character Reference Letters

 Before thinking about a strategy on character reference letters, I encourage readers to watch the excerpt from the interview we conducted with Judge Bennett.
 He tells a story about the wife of a defendant who sent out a template on ideal character reference letters.
 Many of the people that received the template followed it verbatim.
 As a consequence, the judge received scores of character reference letters that had the same phrasing.
 He dismissed those letters as being insincere, which did not help the defendant get the outcome he desired.

 Judges also reject an amateurish strategy that many defendants try: they seek character reference letters from people of high status.
 Yet Judge Bennett said that he doesn’t pay any attention to letters from “senators” or so forth unless there is the truth.
 All too often, he said, people of high stature may write character reference letters out of a sense of obligation, but not because they know anything about the defendant.